-This patio roof made from corrugated polycarbonate panels and a steel frame was the perfect answer for a roof deck that needed shelter and light.
-Here’s how we build it.
+This patio roof made from corrugated polycarbonate panels and a steel frame was the perfect cover for a roof deck that needed shelter and light.
+Here’s how we built it.

->

-> Some decks or patios need a patio roof to make them usable.
+Some decks or patios need a patio roof to make them usable.
 My house, for example, had an un-covered second-story slate roof deck that, on perfect-weather days, offered a sunny spot for relaxation.
 But throw in too much sun or a little rain and it was unusable.

 Because of this deck’s southern exposure, the direct California sun baked it during the summer.
 In fact, on really hot days, the dark slate surface reached temperatures higher than 170 degrees F!
 Even worse, during last winter’s heavy rains, the surface flooded, eventually drooling water through the ceiling of our kitchen below.

 After unfruitful attempts to find and fix the leaks in the deck, my wife, Bobbi and I contemplated covering the entire deck with a solid roof that would shed the rain.
 However, though we wanted to block the sun’s harsh heat, we didn’t want to lose the cheery natural light that flowed through a skylight to the kitchen below.

 This deck was actually the perfect configuration for adding a cover because support existed on three sides.
 The deck nestles in a nook between three walls, so no vertical supports would be necessary for the patio roof.

 Then, during a visit to a Lowe’s store, we discovered corrugated polycarbonate panels.
 These sturdy, attractive panels are a far cry from the green corrugated fiberglass panels that covered outdoor sheds and patios 20 years ago.
 Polycarbonate panels, a clear or translucent thermoplastic polymer, perform great in this kind of situation.
 They can handle hot, direct sun and a broad range of temperatures—from 270 degrees F. down to -40 degrees F.